Pumpkin Protein Muffins

 Use nut butter made from only nuts and salt.
 Do not use ones with added sugars or oils.

 Choose a nice tasting protein powder.
+It is vital for this easy protein muffin recipe.

 Flavor Variations & Add Ins